 Once in Paris, Emily makes a new friend in aspiring singer Mindy (Ashley Park) and becomes entangled in several romances.
 One is with her hot neighbor, chef Gabriel (Lucas Bravo), who turns out to have a girlfriend, Camille (Camille Razat).

-The second season will see Emily settling in more, learning more of the language and still juggling her various romantic interests, social media stardom and work assignments.
+The second season will see Emily learning more of the language, finding new romance and continuing to juggle her work and social media stardom.

 Here's everything we know so far about Emily in Paris season 2.